-To protect your site visitors from hackers WordPress recommends SSL/TLS certificates for site.
-After SSL/TLS certificates enable visitors to connect to your site with HTTPS, it means risk free for exchanging information on the Internet.
-SSL certificates help visitors connecting an HTTPS connection, It means your visitors information is encrypted from your web server.
+To protect your site visitors from hackers WordPress recommends SSL/TLS certificates for the site.
+After SSL/TLS certificates enable visitors to connect to your site with HTTPS, it means risk-free for exchanging information on the Internet.
+SSL certificates help visitors connecting an HTTPS connection, It means your visitor’s information is encrypted from your web server.

 SSL Certificate is important for all e-commerce site, but we recommend for all sites because HTTPS protect visitor’s privacy.

-You have purchased a SSL Certificate for wordpress site, you would need to tell your web hosting provider to install on your site URL.
-It take 2-3 days for installation but before you have installed WordPress and start working on your site.
-Currently it is simple URL like this http://yoursitename.com.
+You have purchased an SSL Certificate for a WordPress site, you would need to tell your web hosting provider to install it on your site URL.
+It takes 2-3 days for installation but before you have installed WordPress and start working on your site.
+Currently, it is a simple URL like this http://yoursitename.com.
 Now you want to change it with https://yoursitename.com after confirmation from SSL certificate installation.

-There are some plugins available for SSL certificate setting on your site.
+There are some plugins available for SSL certificate settings on your site.
 Read our article on

 how to install WordPress plugin?